IIT Madras: Pravartak

 IITM Pravartak is funded by the Department of Science and Technology, GOI, under its National Mission on Interdisciplinary Cyber-Physical Systems, and it's hosted as a Technology Innovation Hub (TIH) by IIT Madras.
-It focusses on Technology, Entrepreneurship and Human resource skill development through various initiatives.
-It provides hands on programmes, hybrid courses like Out of the Box thinking in Maths, Winter school on Advanced Quantum Computing, Wireless Networks, Blockchains and many more.
+It focuses on Technology, Entrepreneurship and Human Resource skill development through various initiatives.
+It provides hands-on programmes, and hybrid courses like Out of the Box Thinking in Maths, Winter School on Advanced Quantum Computing, Wireless Networks, Blockchains and others.